Contents: Opening in case of emergency ↡ Vacuum hoses ↡

-Opening in an emergency
+Opening in case of emergency

 Pneumatic control mechanism